openhab/openhab-addons/bundles/org.openhab.binding.phc/README.md

 ## Thing Configuration

 A thing accords with a module in the PHC software and the channels (with linked items) accord with the inputs and outputs.
-Please note, if you define the things manually (not in the UI) that the ThingID always have to be the address.
+Please note, if you define the things manually (not in the UI) that the ThingID always have to be the address (like the PID switches on the module).

 #### Parameters